—– Đọc bài tiếng Việt —–

 See if you are as surprised as I was.

 [Notes: * English translation by Anvi Hoàng.
-New Year here refers to Tết, and New Year’s Eve the day before Tết. ** Some names are pseudo names as the story-tellers refused to use their real ones.]
+New Year here refers to Tết, and New Year’s Eve the day before Tết. ** Some names are pseudo names for privacy purpose.]

 A Northern Spring afternoon – Hà Quang Hiếu